This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 What Are the Possible Reactions?

 Allergy tablets have a more favorable safety profile than allergy shots, which is why it does not need to be given in a medical setting after the first dose.
-However, the FDA-approved product information for the three tablets available in the United States includes a warning about the possibility of severe allergic reactions, including anaphylaxis, from the tablets.
+However, the FDA-approved product information for the four tablets available in the United States includes a warning about the possibility of severe allergic reactions, including anaphylaxis, from the tablets.

 That is why the preferred location for receiving your first dose is your prescribing allergist’s office.
 Initial treatments may also be given at another facility where the physician and staff are trained to recognize and treat reactions or have received instructions by your prescribing allergist.